prominenceai/deepstream-services-library/docs/overview.md

 All Sources have dimensions, width and height in pixels, and frame-rates expressed as a fractional numerator and denominator.
 The decode Source components support multiple codec formats, including H.264, H.265, PNG, and JPEG.
 A [Dewarper Component](/docs/api-dewarper.md) (not show in the image above) capable of dewarping 360 degree camera streams can be added to both.

-A Pipeline's Stream-Muxer has settable output dimensions with a decoded and `batched` output stream that is ready to infer on.
+A Pipeline's Stream-Muxer has settable output dimensions with a decoded, batched output stream that is ready to infer on.

+A [Record-Tap](#smart-recording) (not show in the image above) can be added to a RTSP Source for cached pre-decode recording, triggered on the occurrence of an [Object Detection Event (ODE)](#object-detection-event-pad-probe-handler).

 See the [Source API](/docs/api-source.md) reference section for more information.